Conquest of New Netherland: Surrender of New Amsterdam

-A group of prominent merchants then met at Stuyvesant Farm with Nicholls' officers to draft Articles of Capitulation.
+A group of prominent merchants then met at Stuyvesant Farm with Nicolls' officers to draft Articles of Capitulation.
 The Dutch colonists were guaranteed in the possession of their property rights, their laws of inheritance, and the enjoyment of religious freedom.
 Article 2 specified that all "publick houses" would remain open.
 The Articles were signed on September 6, 1664 onboard ship by Johannes de Decker, Stuyvesant's lawyer and chief negotiator.
 The following day being Sunday the transfer did not take place until September 8 when the Dutch forces marched down Beaver Street and embarked on board the Gideon bound for Holland, and Nicolls assumed the position of deputy-governor.

 Surrender of Fort Orange

 On September 10, Johannes de Decker sailed north to Fort Orange to warn them the English were coming and to rally opposition.
-Nicholls sent troops to demand the fort's peaceful surrender.
-Realizing that control of the mouth of the river, controlled the settlement's future, on September 24, 1664 that vice-director of New Netherland Johannes de Montagne surrendered the fort to the English, and Colonel George Cartwright took command.
+Nicolls sent troops to demand the fort's peaceful surrender.
+Realizing that control of the mouth of the river controlled the settlement's future, on September 24, 1664 vice-director of New Netherland Johannes de Montagne surrendered the fort to the English and Colonel George Cartwright took command.
 The next day, Captain John Manning was given charge of the fort, which was renamed Fort Albany, after the Duke of York's title in the Peerage of Scotland.
 While he was there, Cartwright renewed the Dutch treaty with the Iroquois.

 On his way back down river, Cartwright landed at Esopus and the settlement surrendered without resistance.
 Cartwright took the same precautions as at Albany to conciliate the residents and left the local Dutch officials to continue in power.
 A garrison of regular soldiers was placed in charge of the fort under the command of Captain Daniel Brodhead of the grenadiers.
 Brodhead and his wife settled in the area; his grandson, Daniel Brodhead II, founded Dansbury, Pennsylvania.

 Capture of New Amstel

-Around the same time that Nicholls sent Cartwright north to Fort Orange, he dispatched Sir Robert Carr, a relative of the Earl of Arlington, south to the territory the Dutch had previously seized from Sweden.
+Around the same time that Nicolls sent Cartwright north to Fort Orange, he dispatched Sir Robert Carr, a relative of the Earl of Arlington, south to the territory the Dutch had previously seized from Sweden.
 The English took Fort Altena peacefully.
 Alexander D’Hinoyossa director of New Amstel retreated with some followers to Fort Casimir.
 Carr fired two broadsides into the fort, then took it by storm.
 His soldiers then pillaged the surrounding settlements, even though the residents had made no resistance.
 He seized property, harvests, some 200 sheep, horses, and cows, destroyed a brewery, and a sawmill.
 He then proceeded further south and plundered Pieter Corneliszoon Plockhoy's Mennonite settlement near present day Lewes, Delaware.

+Aftermath

 Carr handed over Dutch soldiers to the merchantman as payment for services rendered and they were subsequently transported to Virginia to be sold.